-For more information regarding Enrollment Services, click here
+For more information regarding the Department of Sociology, click here

 Entry to this classification requires a fully functional knowledge of and skill in standard office procedures and practices, as well as an ability to understand and operate in a variety of organizational structures.
 Additionally, incumbents are expected to have a thorough knowledge of English grammar, spelling, and punctuation and be able to clearly communicate orally and in writing.
 Some positions may require a knowledge of business mathematics beyond basic arithmetic.
 The ability to use and quickly learn new office support technology systems and software packages is also a prerequisite.

-- Prior experience working in a university admissions office
+- Experience working with diverse student populations in a university setting.

 San Diego State University offers a rich benefits package that constitutes a major portion of total compensation.
 For more information regarding SDSU benefits, please click here

 .
 SDSU COVID-19 Vaccine Policy